 It may help to enclose also copies of the Federal, State, and local directives instructing DSS workers how to process SNT cases.

-Once you have submitted the SNT and disability documentation to your DSS, they will typically take many months to process this information.
+If you have submitted the SNT and disability documentation to your DSS along with the Medicaid application, it should ,take 90 days maximum to approve the application with the trust.
+In NYC, the Garcia v.
+Banks settlement requires this.
+If you submitted the SNT separately after submitting the Medicaid application, they will typically take many months to process this information.
 You should eventually get a written notice stating that your Medicaid case has been rebudgeted with no spend-down.
 Make sure that the effective date of this notice is correct - it should be the month that you first began contributing your excess income to the trust.
 If it is not correct, you may have to request a Fair Hearing to appeal the notice (click here to request a hearing).

 As you can see, this is one of the most complicated things you can do involving Medicaid.
 Many people find that it is worth hiring a private elder attorney or geriatric care manager to help with this process.
 Some free legal services may be available to help, also.
 For more in-depth information on SNTs, including how an SNT affects eligibility for other public benefits, see our Training Outline for Advocates.